lpmi-13/current-projects/README.md

 - see about selecting 3 transformations to apply to create the "after"
 - see about grading the "CSS categories" by difficulty (eg, color is "easy", and transforms are "difficult).

+## 160) Code Corpus API
+- we've got data sorted with https://github.com/lpmi-13/code-corpus-collector
+- we need a list of things people would want to use this for
+- for now, we can do without update of the data...just cause there's already enough to keep us going for a while
+- we probably need a landing page at the main domain (codecorpus.net), and then have the api respond at the subdomain `api.codecorpus.net`.

-## 160) Use the shift-fuzzer-js for creating random function declarations
+## 161) Use the shift-fuzzer-js for creating random function declarations
 - figure out something to do with this
 - https://shift-ast.org/fuzzer.html

-## 161) See how much this (or things like this) could be made into a gitpod-based workshop
+## 162) See how much this (or things like this) could be made into a gitpod-based workshop
 - https://gist.github.com/jedrichards/9942165

-## 162) Create learning space for Rana Khalil's security stuff
+## 163) Create learning space for Rana Khalil's security stuff
 - https://ranakhalil.teachable.com/p/web-security-academy-video-series
 - other stuff she does

-## 163) Create learning space for the 90 days of devops github repo
+## 164) Create learning space for the 90 days of devops github repo
 - https://github.com/MichaelCade/90DaysOfDevOps

-## 164) Create corpus of transcript/audio for Darknet Diaries
+## 165) Create corpus of transcript/audio for Darknet Diaries
 - How to talk like an infosec person
 - Will need lots of exploratory data analysis to see what falls out
 - https://www.youtube.com/watch?v=RrH4qOYt6P0&list=PLtN43kak3fFEEDNo0ks9QVKYfQpT2yUEo

-## 165) Create a single serving webpage that provides "people shout at you during your live coding tech test" as a service
+## 166) Create a single serving webpage that provides "people shout at you during your live coding tech test" as a service
 - two people on the call
 - maybe a third one joins midway?
 - recorded separately with colorful costumes
 - spliced together and served via a single webpage

-## 166) Use gitpod to create cloze tests for...things
+## 167) Use gitpod to create cloze tests for...things
 - don't recall what this idea was about, but an interesting concept

-## 167) Micromaterial for & and * in Golang
+## 168) Micromaterial for & and * in Golang
 - I keep forgetting which means which, and for people coming from languages without much use of explicit pointers (JS/python/ruby), this is going to be totally new, so just something to practice reading/writing them
 - which things means a memory address, and which things means the value at that address
 - you have a memory address...which thing is going to refer to that (and same for the value of a pointer)

-## 168) Micromaterial to practice using tc
+## 169) Micromaterial to practice using tc
 - traffic control...simulate dropped packets and corrupted packets and all kinds of network issues.

-## 169) Micromaterial using tcpdump101.com
+## 170) Micromaterial using tcpdump101.com
 - also V2 at dev.tcpdump101.com

-## 170) Micromaterial to practice parsing logs via the commandline
+## 171) Micromaterial to practice parsing logs via the commandline
 - Mix terminal and web UI via gitpod
 - Take initial dataset and ask things like "how many times does X" occur, then have them press a button in the Web UI
 - Ideally, the question/answer pairs can be at least a bit random, so that it's not the same activity every time, but probably MVP will be just using a subset of hardcoded Q/A pairs for each "run" of the activity